sirn/fanboi2/README.rst

 3. Modify the content of ``docker-compose.yml``

    1. Generate both ``AUTH_SECRET`` and ``SESSION_SECRET`` tokens with ``openssl rand -hex 32``
-   2. Set a sensible Postgres password
+   2. Set a sensible PostgreSQL password
    3. This config assumes fanboi2 was cloned to ``fanboi2``; update the build and mount paths if untrue

 4. Start the contraption with ``docker-compose up`` from the same directory as the config files.